You: First off, why are you called "Kinder"? I vaguely remember from my German class at high school that it means "children" in German.

 And how do you actually assess them?

-We created a Kinder Vetting Framework; that is a protocol of questions that guides vetters in their analyses.
+We created the Kinder Vetting Framework; that is a protocol of questions that guides vetters in their analyses.
 Thanks to this framework, we can ensure that organisations are assessed consistently.

 How can I be sure that the vetting framework is independent and reliable?